-- Starting address of memory segment.
+- The starting address of the memory segment.

 - Effective address or Offset: An offset is determined by adding any combination of three address elements: displacement, base and index.

-- Displacement: It is an 8 bit or 16 bit immediate value given in the instruction.
+- Displacement: It is an 8 bit or 16-bit immediate value given in the instruction.

 - Base: Contents of base register, BX or BP.

 - Index: Content of index register SI or DI.